vmuljo/miniprojects/README.md

 # miniprojects
-## Collection of mini projects to advance programming skills.
+Collection of mini projects to advance programming skills.
-### Involves data structures, algorithms, and basic programming techniques
+Involves data structures, algorithms, and basic programming techniques

-Consists of:
+### Table of Contents
 - Reverse String
     - Reverses a string using a queue data structure